barrucadu/dejafu/README.markdown

 ----------------------

 You should read [Parallel and Concurrent Programming in Haskell][parconc], by Simon Marlow.
-It's very good, and the API of the *async-dejafu* and *concurrency* packages is intentionally kept very similar to the standard packages, so all the knowledge transfers.
+It's very good, and the API of the *concurrency* package is intentionally kept very similar to the *async*, *base*, and *stm* packages, so all the knowledge transfers.

 [parconc]: http://chimera.labs.oreilly.com/books/1230000000929/